codeadamca/php-mysql-images/README.md

 ## The End Goal

 The `images.sql` file in the repository includes a list of Instagram images that can be imported into your MySQL database.
-There are also thre eimages file in the rpository that should be placed in the same folder as your PHP file.
+There are also three image files in the repository that should be placed in the same folder as your PHP file.
 Once those have been imported we will use PHP and SQL to display the data from the MySQL database in an HTML webpage.

 There are multiple methods of retrieving data from a MySQL database using PHP.
 For simplicity sake the example below will use a series of `mysqli` PHP functions.